 Mix all your spices.
 This is a simple one.
 Salt, pepper and garlic.
 Nothing else is needed because you want to let the rabbit and morels shine.
 Admittedly, I change it up though.
-I’ve added cumin and rubbed sage, and always fresh minced garlic.
-The recipe below uses percentages so that you can weigh out your trim and adjust your fat and spices accordingly.
+I’ve tried adding cumin and rubbed sage, and always fresh minced garlic.
+It’s really up to you.
+I list percentages below so that you can weigh out your trim and adjust your fat and spices accordingly.

 Rabbit/Morel Sausage Recipe